eternality8/TinkerBell/README.md

 ## Everyday workflow

-1. **Open or create a document** – Markdown, YAML, JSON, or plain text files are supported out of the box.
+1. **Open, create, or import a document** – Markdown, YAML, JSON, or plain text files are supported out of the box, and PDFs can be converted to text via **File → Import…**.
 Syntax detection drives highlighting and validation helpers.
 2. **Compose a prompt** – Select the text you want help with, describe the task (“Rewrite the introduction in an encouraging tone”), and hit **Send**.
 The selection summary and a fresh document snapshot are automatically attached.
 3. **Watch the agent work** – Streaming responses land in the chat history.
 Enable the Tool Activity panel from **Settings → Show tool activity panel** whenever you need to inspect each LangChain tool invocation (snapshot, diff builder, edits, etc.).
 4. **Apply or rollback edits** – Structured payloads go through the bridge, which enforces document-version checks and emits diff summaries (e.g., `+128 chars`).
 Undo/redo is still available because edits use the regular editor APIs.